efatto/e-account/mail_note_fix_follower/README.rst

 |badge1| |badge2| |badge3|

-This module fix comment that are sent to all followers.
+This module block notes to be sent to all the followers.

 **Table of contents**